craigcosmo/demo-for-onibag/readme.md

 Asset like images, fonts follow cammel case rule

-## flow to use redux in this app
+## Use redux in this app

-create action
+Create action

+Import acction file to mainAction.js

+Create reducer

-import acction file to mainAction.js create reducer import reducer to mainReducer.js then map state to props in mainReducer.js, within the combineReducer function, add an entry with your reducer name
+import reducer to mainReducer.js

+Then map state to props

+In mainReducer.js, within the combineReducer function, add an entry with your reducer name

 ## How Add image asset to project